ehealthsuisse/ch-epr-fhir/input/pagecontent/ppqm.md

 ### Scope
-According to Swiss EPR regulations, patients have the right to decide who is allowed to access and modify data in their EPR, and under which circumstances (cf. emergency access).
-The national integration profile "Privacy Policy Query" (CH:PPQ, see Amendment 2.1 of Annex 5 EPRO-FDHA) defines how to specify these decisions as access policies in the XACML 2.0 format and interchange them using the SOAP transport protocol.
-For mobile applications, this combination of standards is only restrictedly suitable, therefore a more lightweight solution based on HL7 FHIR® is required instead.
+According to Swiss EPR regulations, patients shall decide who is authorized to view the documents and data in their EPR, and under which circumstances (cf. emergency access).
+The national integration profile "Privacy Policy Query" (CH:PPQ, see Amendment 2.1 of Annex 5 EPRO-FDHA) defines how this decisions are transmitted as patient privacy policies in

-The national integration profile CH:PPQm — "Privacy Policy Query for Mobile" — is a FHIR-based counterpart of CH:PPQ.
+XACML 2.0 format and the SOAP transport protocol.
+This profile offers the same functionality based on lightweight HL7 FHIR® ressources and RESTFul transactions.

 ### Use Cases

 #### EPR Onboarding
 A patient contacts a community to open an EHR in the community.
-The patient passes the inforamtion and identification process of the community and consents to open an EHR in the community.
+The patient passes the identification process of the community and consents to the EHR.
 The policy administrator of the community documents the patient consent by adding the patient policies to the policy repository.

-The policy administrator of the community adds the following policies to the policy repository with the Mobile Privacy Policy Feed (PPQ-3) transaction:
+The policy administrator of the community adds the following patient privacy policies to the policy repository with the Mobile Privacy Policy Feed (PPQ-3) or Mobile Privacy Policy Bundle Feed (PPQ-4) transaction:
 * [EPR policy set based on template 201](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate201.html) to grant the patient access the the EHR.
 * [EPR policy set based on template 203](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate203.html) to set the default confidentiality level for new documents.

-When both of the above policies are stored in the policy repository of the community, healthcare professionals must upload all new treatment documents to the patients EHR with the confidentiality set as the default confidentiality level, or higher.
+When both of the above policies are stored in the policy repository of the community, healthcare professionals upload all new treatment documents to the patients EHR with the confidentiality set as the default confidentiality level, or higher.

 #### Patient authorizes a healthcare professional
 A patient wants to authorize a healthcare professional to access the patients EHR and to view the documents on a specific access level.
 The patient authenticates in the patient portal and opens the view to the access policy settings.
-The patient opens the form to authorize a individual healthcare professional and searches for the healthcare professional data.
-The patient selects the healthcare professional data to be authorized, optionally sets an autorization end date and selects whether the healthcare professional is authorized to delegate the access rights.
+The patient opens the form to authorize an individual healthcare professional and searches for the healthcare professional entry.
+The patient selects the healthcare professional to be authorized, optionally sets an autorization end date and selects whether the healthcare professional is also authorized to delegate the access rights.

-To authorize the healthcare professional, the patient portal adds the following policies to the policy repository with the Mobile Privacy Policy Feed (PPQ-3) transaction:
+To authorize the healthcare professional, the patient portal adds the following policies to the policy repository with the Mobile Privacy Policy Feed (PPQ-3) or Mobile Privacy Policy Bundle Feed (PPQ-4) transaction:
 * [EPR policy set based on template 304](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate304.html), if the healthcare professional is authorized to delegate the access rights,
 * [EPR policy set based on template 301](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate301.html), otherwise.

 #### Patient authorizes a group of healthcare professionals
-A patient wants to authorize a group of healthcare professional to access the patients EHR and to view the documents on a specific access level.
+A patient wants to authorize a group of healthcare professionals to access the patients EHR and to view the documents on a specific access level.
 The patient authenticates in the patient portal and opens the view to the access policy settings.
-The patient opens the form to authorize groups and searches for the group data.
-The patient selects the group to be authorized, sets an autorization end date and selects whether the healthcare professional is authorized to delegate the access rights.
+The patient opens the form to authorize groups and searches for the group entry.
+The patient selects the group to be authorized and sets an autorization end date.

-To authorize the group of healthcare professionals, the patient portal adds the following policy to the policy repository with the Mobile Privacy Policy Feed (PPQ-3) transaction:
+To authorize the group of healthcare professionals, the patient portal adds the following patient private policy to the policy repository with the
+Mobile Privacy Policy Feed (PPQ-3) or Mobile Privacy Policy Bundle Feed (PPQ-4) transaction) transaction:
 * [EPR policy set based on template 302](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate302.html)

 #### Patient updates the default confidentiality level
 A patient wants to enforce, that all documents stored in the EHR are stored with a minimal confidentiality level.
-The patient authenticates in the patient portal and opens the view to the default confidientiality level.
-The patient set the default confidientiality level in form provided by the patient portal.
+The patient authenticates in the patient portal and opens the view to the default confidientiality level settings.
+The patient sets the default confidientiality level in a form provided by the patient portal.

-To set the default confidientiality level, the patient portal updates the following policy in the policy repository with the Mobile Privacy Policy Feed (PPQ-3) transaction:
+To set the default confidientiality level, the patient portal updates the following patient privaca policy in the policy repository with the
+Mobile Privacy Policy Feed (PPQ-3) or Mobile Privacy Policy Bundle Feed (PPQ-4) transaction transaction:
 * [EPR policy set based on template 203](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate203.html)

 #### Patient changes the emergency access setting
 A patient wants to change the current setting of the emergency access, which grants all healthcare professionals access to the EHR in a emergency situation.
 The patient authenticates in the patient portal and opens the view of the emergency access setting.
-The patient disallows emergency access at all or sets the maximum confidientiality level of documents accessible in emergency situations in the form of the emergency settings.
+The patient disallows emergency access or sets the maximum confidientiality level of documents accessible in emergency situations in the form of the emergency settings.

-To disallow or allow emergency access of documents up to a confidentiality level, the patient portal deletes or updates the following policy in the policy repository with the Mobile Privacy Policy Feed (PPQ-3) transaction:
+To disallow or allow emergency access of documents up to a confidentiality level, the patient portal deletes or updates the following policy in the policy repository with the Mobile Privacy Policy Feed (PPQ-3) or Mobile Privacy Policy Bundle Feed (PPQ-4) transactionn:
 * [EPR policy set based on template 202](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate202.html)

 #### Healthcare professional delegates the access rights
-A healthcare professional previously authorized by the patient to delegate access rights (e.g., substitution during holidays, second opinions), delegates the access rights to another healthcare professional registered in the community.
-The healthcare professional authenticates in the portal or primary and opens the view with the delgation settings.
-The healthcare opens the form to change the delegation settings and searches for the data of the healthcare professional to delegate the access rights to.
-The healthcare professional selects the healthcare professional to be authorized and optionally sets a delgation end date.
+A healthcare professional previously authorized by the patient to delegate access rights (e.g., substitution during holidays, second opinions), delegates the access rights to another healthcare professional The healthcare professional authenticates in the portal or primary system and opens the view with the delegation settings.
+The healthcare opens the form to change the delegation settings and searches for the healthcare professional to delegate the access rights to.
+The healthcare professional selects the healthcare professional entry to be authorized and optionally sets a delegation end date.

-To delegate the access rights, the portal or primary system adds or updates the following policy in the policy repository with the Mobile Privacy Policy
+To delegate the access rights, the portal or primary system adds or updates the following policy in the policy repository with the
-Feed (PPQ-3) transaction:
+Mobile Privacy Policy Feed (PPQ-3) or Mobile Privacy Policy Bundle Feed (PPQ-4) transaction:
 * [EPR policy set based on template 301](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate301.html)

 #### Policy Administrator sets a patient representative
 A policy administrator of the home community intends to set a person as a patient representative.
-The policy administrator authenticates to the community portal and selects the view of patient representatives.
-The policy administrator opens the form to add a representative to the patient and enters the required data.
+The policy administrator authenticates to the portal and selects the view of patient representatives.
+The policy administrator opens the form to add a representative for the patient and enters the required data.

-To add the person as patient representative, the portal adds the following policy in the policy repository with the Mobile Privacy Policy
-Feed (PPQ-3) transaction:
+To add the person as patient representative, the portal adds the following policy in the policy repository with the Mobile Privacy Policy Feed (PPQ-3) or Mobile Privacy Policy Bundle Feed (PPQ-4) transaction:
 * [EPR policy set based on template 303](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate303.html)